chathurawimalasiri/spam-email-detection/README.md

  ## model-folder

- This folder contains thr train model and Python code.
+ This folder contains the train model and Python code.
 You can download the Python code and model and run them on your machine.